awlsring/texit/docs/discord-bot.md

 ## Prerequisites

+The Discord bot requires an MQTT notifier to be configured in your Texit instance.
+The bot uses this topic to listen for the completion of workflows.
+You can configure the MQTT notifier by following the instructions in the [notifiers section](/docs/notifiers.md).

-To install this bot, you must be able to do the following.
+Further, to install this bot, you must be able to do the following.

 - Create a discord bot on the [discord developer portal](https://discord.com/developers/applications)
 - Create a publicly accessible endpoint secured with TLS that the bot will listen for connections on.